 Allocating fuel cards gives you more control over the purchasing of fuel but it’s also worth prompting drivers to enter a Personal Identification Number when using them.
-PINs make it more difficult for drivers to swap fuel cards, and easier to perform regular fraud checks using fleet management software.
+PINs make it more difficult for drivers to swap fuel cards, and easier to perform regular fraud checks using fleet fuel management system.

 Implementing Fuel Limits

 Many fuel cards have the option of setting purchase limits, so drivers can only buy a certain amount of fuel at one time.

 Is a driver stopping multiple times on any one route or day, unnecessarily, and in effect fueling more than one vehicle?
 Frequent checks of fuel stops will uncover this type of activity.

 It’s important to crosscheck all fuel purchase receipts with a fine tooth-comb to make sure that drivers are providing you with the ‘full picture’.

 Ultimately, you should make the consequences of fraudulent actions clear to your drivers.
 Fuel fraud is a criminal offense, but some drivers may not understand just how serious it is.